DrylandEcology/SOILWAT2/doc/additional_pages/code_contribution_guidelines.md

 on dependencies `STEPWAT2` and `rSOILWAT2`
 (e.g., no updates required -> increase patch number).

-We create a new release for each update to the master branch.
+We create a new release for each update to the main branch.
-The master branch is updated via pull requests from development branches after they are reviewed and pass required checks.
+The main branch is updated via pull requests from development branches after they are reviewed and pass required checks.